Text markup in Engee

 -

-Set text colour and background to highlight important points;
+Set the color and background of the text to highlight important points;

 -

-Visualise the section in a hiding section (cat), for better perception of information;
+Visually arrange the section into a hiding section (cat), for a better perception of information;

-A detailed description of each button of the WYSIWYG editor is given in article.
+A detailed description of each WYSIWYG editor button is provided in article.

-Formatting can be applied either by using the buttons on the panel, or by using hotkeys or Russian-language symbols (e.g. / Heading 1
+Formatting can be applied either using the buttons on the panel or using keyboard shortcuts or Russian-language symbols (for example, /Heading 1

-for the first level heading).
-The editor automatically converts them into an understandable visual style.
-For example, entering a slash character (/
+for the first-level heading).
+At the same time, the editor automatically converts them into a clear visual style.
+For example, when you enter a slash character (/

-) opens a menu with available options - to select the desired one, just press Tab, Enter, the corresponding hotkey or click with the mouse.
+), a menu opens with available options.
+To select the desired one, just press Tab, Enter, press the corresponding hotkey or click with the mouse.

 Markdown markup

-If your tasks require more complex markup, use the Markdown editing mode.
-To do this, select the Markdown markup mode in the script editor’s text cell editing modes
+If your tasks require more complex markup, then use the Markdown editing mode.
+To do this, select the mode Markdown markup in the text cell editing modes of the script editor

 .

-The Markdown markup mode is intended for manual text input with usage of Markdown markup language syntax.
-This approach is convenient when preparing complex structures (e.g. nested lists, tables, code) and allows you to edit and see the original markup directly.
+Mode Markdown markup It is designed for manual text input using the Markdown markup language syntax.
+This approach is useful when preparing complex structures (for example, nested lists, tables, and code) and allows you to edit and see the source markup directly.

 Example of a text cell in the mode Markdown markup: